The idea behind an emulator is to simulate the operation of an processor to test programs before the actual program is written and run on hardware.

 Although the class contains all the logic needed to execute instructions

-held in memory, the Processor
+held in memory, the Processor class does have a method

 which runs code persistently, rather, only a method which executes one